Maple syrup urine disease: Monitoring

 Keeping MSUD under control requires careful monitoring of blood chemistry, both at home and in a hospital setting.
 DNPH or specialized dipsticks may be used to test the patient's urine for ketones (a sign of metabolic decompensation), when metabolic stress is likely or suspected.
 Fingerstick tests are performed regularly and sent to a laboratory to determine blood levels of leucine, isoleucine, and valine.
-Regular metabolic consultations, including blood-draws for full nutritional analysis, are recommended; especially during puberty and periods of rapid growth.
+Regular metabolic consultations, including blood draws for full nutritional analysis, are recommended; especially during puberty and periods of rapid growth.
 MSUD management also involves a specially tailored metabolic formula, a modified diet, and lifestyle precautions such as avoiding fatigue and infections, as well as consuming regular, sufficient calories in proportion to physical stress and exertion.
-Without sufficient calories, catabolism of muscle protein will result in metabolic crisis.
+Without sufficient calories, catabolism of muscle protein will result in a metabolic crisis.
 Those with MSUD must be hospitalized for intravenous infusion of sugars and nasogastric drip-feeding of formula, in the event of metabolic decompensation, or lack of appetite, diarrhea or vomiting.
-Food avoidance, rejection of formula and picky eating are all common problems with MSUD.
+Food avoidance, rejection of formula, and picky eating are all common problems with MSUD.
 Some patients may need to receive all or part of their daily nutrition through a feeding tube.

+Appropriate Branched-Chain Amino Acid (BCAA) blood concentrations:

+LEU plasma concentrations for infants and children 5 years old and younger should be between 75-200 mmol/L. For anyone 5 years or older LEU plasma concentrations should maintain between 75-300 mmol/L to maintain mental status.
+LEU is key for protein synthesis involved with growth, repair, and health maintenance.

+ILE and VAL plasma concentrations should ideally be between 200-400 mmol/L to maintain metabolic balance and avoid BCAA deficits.
+Isoleucine and Valine help promote anabolism which decreases plasma Leucine concentrations.

 Toxin removal

 Following diagnosis, rapid removal of excess leucine from the body reduces the impact of the disease on development.
-Exchange transfusion, hemodialysis, or hemofiltration may be used.
+Some methods of toxin removal include Exchange transfusion, hemodialysis, or hemofiltration.
+Exchange transfusion is an option to consider because it decreases high BCAA levels without disrupting the plasma repeatedly, however after exchange the BCAA levels will increase with the tissue storage releasing BCAAs.
+Hemodialysis is a safe and effective way to reduce elevated BCAA levels while correcting electrolyte and acid-base imbalances in an infant.
+Hemodialysis can be started as soon as a diagnosis is made when it is combined with dietary feeds that maintain recommended calorie and amino acid intake.